queens5253/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11.Write a script that converts a number from base 2 to base 10 12.Create a script that prints all possible combinations of two letters except oo 13.Write a script that prints a number with two decimal places followed by a new line.
+14.Script that converts a number from base 10 to base 16 15.Script that encodes and decodes text using the rot13 encryption.
+16.Script that prints every other line from the input starting with the first line.
+17.Shell script that adds the numbers stored in the environment variables WATER and STIR  and prints the result